TIY-Austin-Front-End-Engineering/Curriculum/day-5/README.md

 - Extra: Learn how to use Web Fonts

 # Assignment
 1. Recreate the following responsive website using HTML and Sass or Scss.
-The breakpoint between the two versions should occurr at 768px:
+The breakpoint between the two versions should occurr at 768px.
+I'll be using [this tool](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en) to make sure that everything is pixel perfect!:
 	- [Desktop version](https://github.com/TIY-Houston-Front-End-Engineering/Notes-Sept-2014/blob/master/examples/extras/surf-and-paddle.png)
 	- [Mobile version](https://github.com/TIY-Houston-Front-End-Engineering/Notes-Sept-2014/blob/master/examples/extras/surf-and-paddle-responsive.pdf?raw=true)
 2. Read the following sections from [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Numbers)